shaunkapla/linkedin-job-filter/README.md

 ## Usage

-1. Click the extension icon in your Chrome toolbar to open the popup
+1. Click the extension icon in your Chrome toolbar to open the popup (upper right hand side puzzle piece icon)

+2. Click the vertically aligned three dots next to linkedin job filter

+3. Open up **This Can Read And Change Site Data** and then select **When you click the extension**

+4. You should also click the pin icon to make it more accessible

+5. Open up linkedin and open the extension on the upper right hand corner

-2. Add companies to blacklist or job title keywords to filter
+6. Add companies to blacklist or job title keywords to filter out

-3. Toggle options to hide viewed/applied/saved jobs
+7. Toggle options to hide viewed/applied/saved jobs

-4. Browse LinkedIn jobs and enjoy a cleaner linkedin job feed
+8. Browse LinkedIn jobs and enjoy a cleaner linkedin job feed

-5. **If you update your list of companies, title preference, or viewed, applied, and saved, you will have to refresh the browser to apply those changes**
+9. **If you update your list of companies, title preference, or viewed, applied, and saved, you will have to refresh the browser to apply those changes**

 ---